bormaxi8080/osint-timeline/DRAFT.md

 **OSINT Tools, Services and Investigations:**

+WebCapture.
+Simple Python tool for extracting sensitive data from web pages - emails, phones, links, subdomains, whois and ip info gathering: https://github.com/drackyjr/WEBCAPTURE

+As most of email products out there, Unsend also uses Amazon SES under the hood to send emails.
+We provide an open and alternative way to send emails reliably and cheaply with a great dashboard.
+You can also use Unsend manage contacts and send bulk emails(newsletter, product updates etc): https://github.com/unsend-dev/unsend

 Pyeak.
 Detect leaked asyncio tasks, threads, and event loop blocking with stack trace in Python.
 Inspired by GoLeak: https://github.com/deepankarm/pyleak

 APKDeepLens is a Python based tool designed to scan Android applications (APK files) for security vulnerabilities.
 It specifically targets the OWASP Top 10 mobile vulnerabilities, providing an easy and efficient way for developers, penetration testers, and security researchers to assess the security posture of Android apps: https://github.com/d78ui98/APKDeepLens